napari/napari/docs/community/working_groups.md

 ## How to start a new working group

 1. Check the existing working groups list (above) to make sure the problem space is unique.
-2. Propose working group on [napari’s main zulip](https://napari.zulipchat.com) and schedule meeting to begin charter creation (live or asynchronously).
+2. Propose working group on [napari’s main zulip](https://napari.zulipchat.com) and schedule meeting to begin readme creation (live or asynchronously).
-3. Complete charter with associated items (lead identification, summary focus, meeting time, etc) and share with group.
+3. Start a working groups folder in [napari/meeting-notes](https://github.com/napari/meeting-notes) and complete readme with associated items (see below) and share with group.
 4. Set up zulip stream named working-group-[name], add group and associated items to this site, and add meeting to napari community calendar.
 5. Collaborate with others and get working.
 After each meeting, store the working group’s meeting minutes in [napari/meeting-notes](https://github.com/napari/meeting-notes).
 6. Share out at the next community meeting.
 Boom, you’ve done it!

+## Template for working group one pager readme

+This folder contains meeting notes for the **working group name**

+**(co)leads:**

+**core dev sponsor:**

+**link to zulip channel**

+**meeting schedule and zoom link**

+**Working group goals:** _(example: ensure that all napari users have a place to easily find the information necessary to meet their goals with napari.
+We want to ensure that the napari community has the infrastructure needed to contribute reproducible documentation.)_

+**Team priorities:**
+_example_
+- Content & organisation or napari.org
+- Users must have a clear path through the documentation (currently lacking)
+- Easy for people to contribute to and keep updated